d-zucho/obsidian_the_grind/040 - Design/The Sketching Process.md

 	- Use numbers to show the flow of your sketches
 	- Use arrows to show any transitions
 	- Try to think about some gestures that you could add.

+## What Parts To Concentrate On?

+- After we have sketched a few ideas, notice similar ideas or sections
+	- navigation
+	- persistant UI
+	- checkout page
+	- product
+	- etc.
+-